source-foundry/Hack-Test-Win-Installer/README.md

 <hr>
 **This tool is used to install special test/development versions of the [Hack](https://github.com/chrissimpkins/Hack) typeface.**

 **It should only be executed when instructed to do so.
-This is not the installer you are looking for**
+This is not the installer you are looking for.**
 <hr>

-The Windows installer for the release (stable) version of Hack typeface is [Hack Windows Installer](https://github.com/source-foundry/Hack-windows-installer).
+### The Windows installer for the release (stable) version of Hack typeface is [Hack Windows Installer](https://github.com/source-foundry/Hack-windows-installer).

 ## License